retro16/acsi2stm/doc/protocols.md

 ### Hook protocol

-Once the boot sector is loaded or any hook command is sent, the ST turns into hooked mode, using an entirely different protocol.
+Once any hook command is sent, the ST goes into hooked mode, using an entirely different protocol.

 The ST waits for a status byte (which becomes a command byte), then acts accordingly.

-Command bytes in the 0x80-0x8a range are followed by a 4 bytes long parameter.
+Command bytes in the 0x80..0x8a range are followed by a 4 bytes long parameter.
 These bytes are transfered in fast mode (see *GemDrive variant* above).

 * 0x8b: forward hook to TOS / continue boot routine